 Mughal Garden is the most beautiful garden in Delhi, It is spread in 13-15 acres of area and is located in President estate, Delhi.
 The Mughal Garden opens for the general public from February to March every year.

-In 2020 Mughal Gardens is open for everyone from 5 Feb to 8 March.
+In 2022 Mughal Gardens is open for everyone from 12 Feb to 16 March.
 Entry in Mughal Gardens is free for all.
 It’s Closed on Mondays.
-Timings of Mughal Gardens, Delhi is 10:00 AM to 4:00 PM.
-And the nearest metro station to Mughal Garden is Central Secretariat.
+Timings of Mughal Gardens, Delhi is 10:00 AM to 5:00 PM.
+Entry is allowed only through online booking.
+The nearest metro station to Mughal Garden is Central Secretariat.

 The exact address of the Mughal garden is Gate Number 35, Rashtrapati Bhawan, Near North Avenue, New Delhi 110004.